hirememorey/yesand-music/QUICKSTART.md

 ## What This Is

 YesAnd Music is an AI-powered MIDI editing system that provides contextual intelligence and musical problem-solving through natural language commands.
-It works with your existing DAW workflow.
+It works with your existing DAW workflow, including direct integration with Ardour DAW.

 ## Prerequisites

 - macOS (tested on macOS 15.5)
 - Python 3.8+
-- A DAW (GarageBand, Logic Pro, or Ardour)
+- A DAW (GarageBand, Logic Pro, or Ardour with file-based integration)

 ## 1. Setup (2 minutes)